TAAG B737 near Windhoek on Dec 2nd 2024, loss of cabin pressure

 B737

-A TAAG Angola Airlines Boeing 737-700, registration D2-TBG performing flight DT-579 from Luanda (Angola) to Cape Town (South Africa), was enroute at FL370 abut 350nm north of Windhoek (Namibia) when the crew initiated an emergency descent to FL100 due to the loss of cabin pressure.
-The aircraft diverted to Windhoek for a safe landing about 75 minutes later.
+A TAAG Angola Airlines Boeing 737-700, registration D2-TBG performing flight DT-579 from Luanda (Angola) to Cape Town (South Africa) with 93 passengers and 6 crew, was enroute at FL370 abut 350nm north of Windhoek (Namibia) when the crew initiated an emergency descent to FL100 due to the loss of cabin pressure.
+The aircraft diverted to Windhoek for a landing about 75 minutes later.
+One flight crew, one cabin crew and 5 passengers received minor injuries.

 Incident Facts